Accounting Cost-Volume-Profit Analysis

 Break-even point representation

 At any point below the break-even mark, the company will have a loss because total costs exceed sales.
-Vise versa, at points above the break-even mark, the company will have a profit because total costs are lower than sales.
+Vice versa, at points above the break-even mark, the company will have a profit because total costs are lower than sales.
 The loss and profit areas are shown on the graph in red and green colors, respectively.